-I’ve got you covered with the best water ideas.
+I’ve got you covered with the best water games for kids.

 Have you seen the effect water has on cranky, bored children?

-Give kids a bucket of soapy water, and the next thing you know, dinner is ready, and your car may also be washed.
+Give kids a bucket of soapy water, and the next thing you know, dinner is ready, and kids may also wash your car.
 Use this in combination with your Breakfast Invitations, and you can drop the mic in summer. – Even if this means we are home all day.

 Playing with substances (such as water) is the foundation of learning.

-During the infant and toddler stage, your child is exploring the physical experiences, using senses to understand better how things in the world fit together.
+- Infant and toddler stage: during this phase your child explores the physical experiences, using senses to understand better how things in the world fit together.
 Water games begin this sensory exploration!

-When children get to the middle years, they will now become more analytical with what they are learning since they had a chance to touch move and explore.
+- Middle years: When children get to the middle years, they will become more analytical with what they are learning since they had a chance to touch, move, and explore.
 They are now ready to take the next level with greater ease since they already had the opportunity to explore what water looks like, how it feels, and how water begins to change shape.
 As an older child learns a new vocabulary word, they can connect it to an experience.

-At the teenage stage, children can show how what they have learned, pulling all the learning experiences together.
+- Children can show how what they have learned at the teenage stage, pulling all the learning experiences together.